Query

 How does it work?

-After parsing and creating the execution plan for a query, Parseable query server uses the data manifest file to filter out the relevant Parquet files.
+After parsing and creating the execution plan for a query, the Parseable query server uses the data manifest file to filter out the relevant Parquet files.
 The data manifest file is a JSON file that contains the specific column metadata for a whole day.
 The querier uses this file to filter the relevant Parquet files based on the query filters and the time range.

-Only the relevant Parquet file paths are then added as data source to custom table provider.
-Datafusion then efficiently reads the files via GetRange S3 API, pulling only the very specific data needed for the query.
+Only the relevant Parquet file paths are then added as a data source to custom table provider.
+Datafusion then efficiently reads the files via the GetRange S3 API, pulling only the very specific data needed for the query.
 This ensures that only the relevant data is read from the storage, reducing the query time and cost.

 Supported functions